 At the root level, plants are love.
 They emanate it in everything they do from open source pollination to the exchange of cellular energy that they offer to entire ecosystems.
 They give themselves graciously to the larger nourishment of the world.
 It’s really no wonder that there are many plants that can awaken and support our deepest longing for love, sensuality, and connection.
 Give yourself time to get to know the personality of these plants and observe how your body responds to them.
 Be loving and receptive towards them, as they are towards us, and you will be that much closer to unlocking the power and wisdom that they have to offer.

-For more ideas, check out The Alchemist’s Kitchen’s Season of Love collection!
+For more ideas that we hope Aphrodite (6) would approve us, check out The Alchemist’s Kitchen’s Season of Love collection!

 - Lover, K. (2019).
 Kava Aphrodisiac Kava | Kava Root Available at: https://kava.com/kava-aphrodisiac/

 - 7 Amazing Benefits of Ashwagandha Root for Women.
 Available at: https://www.globalhealingcenter.com/natural-health/7-amazing-benefits-of-ashwagandha-root-for-women/

 - Improve Your Sexual Health with the Power of Ashwagandha – DailyNutra Available at: https://www.dailynutra.com/blog/ashwagandha-sexual-health/

 - Halperin, A. (2019).
 The love drug: can marijuana improve our sex lives?. the Guardian.
 Available at: https://www.theguardian.com/society/2018/jul/09/cannabis-marijuana-sex-aphrodisiac

 - Todd, T. (2019).
 Is Marijuana A Sex Stimulant?
 Steadyhealth.com.
 Available at: https://www.steadyhealth.com/articles/is-marijuana-a-sex-stimulant